GuidanceMantras/GuidanceMantras/README.md

 ### Buying Things
 - Take at-least 2 or three weeks to buy anything
 - As soon as someone tells you to buy something, always ask for time
+- As soon as you feel buying something, always take some time
 - If you think that you need something/buy something, always takes at-least 2-3 weeks
 - How to think and analyze before buying anything
   * First think what is the use case of buying something